 In any case, the impression the Argentines must have got from the negotiations with Britain in the late 1970s and early 1980s was that Britain wasn't prepared to take any costly risks in defending the Falklands, and so in 1982 Argentina simply snatched them.
 But that changed everything.
 (As one person I met on the Falklands put it: it was typically British, they were already handing the islands over bit by bit on silver platters, but when the Argentines then tried to snatch the whole thing the reaction was: No!
 In that case you can't have any of it!)

 Britain did fight back – so the Argentines had made a massive miscalculation.
 But due to great popular support at home they stuck with their military operation.
 That had been another reason for the junta to start the invasion in the first place – to divert attention from internal economic troubles and intensifying tensions and rioting at home.

-lost the Falkland War, the junta also lost its grip on power – and its downfall came in 1983.
+, the junta also lost its grip on power – and its downfall came in 1983.
 Since then the country has been more or less democratic.

 , on the other hand, Thatcher's popularity was boosted on a wave of patriotism – and she proceeded to win the next election by a landslide (whereas in early 1982 her popularity had been waning).